-XXX XXX XXX In exercise of the powers conferred by Section 33 of the Indian Medical Council Act, 1956 (102 of 1956), the Medical Council of India with the previous sanction of the Central Government hereby makes the following Regulations to further amend 'The Opening of a New or Higher Course of Study or Training (including Post Graduate Course of Study or Training) and increase of Admission Capacity in any Course of Study or Training (including a Post Graduate Course of Study Or Training), Regulations 2000' namely:- 1(i) These regulations may be called 'The Opening of a New or Higher Course of Study or Training (including Post Graduate Course of Study or Training) and increase of Admission Capacity in any Course of Study or Training (including a Post Graduate Course of Study Or Training (Amendment) Regulations 2015'. (ii) They shall come into force from the date of their publication in the Official Gazette.
-2. In 'The Opening of a New or Higher Course of Study or Training (including Postgraduate Course of Study or Training) and Increase of Admission Capacity in any Course of Study or Training (including a Post Graduate Course of Study Or Training), Regulations, 2000', the following additions/modifications deletions/substitutions shall be indicated therein:- In the Schedule and Note in 'The Opening of 3. a New or Higher Course of Study or Training (including Post Graduate Course of Study or Training) and increase of Admission Capacity in any course of Study or Training (including a Post Training), Graduate Course of Study or 2000', Regulations, after Appendix-II, the schedule included vide notification dated $11^{th}$ January, 2010, be substituted by the following schedule:- TIME SCHEDULE FOR RECEIPT OF THE APPLICATIONS OF POST GRADUATE (BROAD SPECIALITY) COURSES/INCREASE OF ADMISSION CAPACITY AND PROCESSING OF THE APPLICATIONS BY THE CENTRAL GOVERNMENT AND MEDICAL COUNCIL OF INDIA.
+In exercise of the powers conferred by Section 33 of the Indian Medical Council Act, 1956 (102 of 1956), the Medical Council of India with the previous sanction of the Central Government hereby makes the following Regulations to further amend 'The Opening of a New or Higher Course of Study or Training (including Post Graduate Course of Study or Training) and increase of Admission Capacity in any Course of Study or Training (including a Post Graduate Course of Study Or Training), Regulations 2000' namely:-

+1(i) These regulations may be called 'The Opening of a New or Higher Course of Study or Training (including Post Graduate Course of Study or Training) and increase of Admission Capacity in any Course of Study or Training (including a Post Graduate Course of Study Or Training (Amendment) Regulations 2015'.

+- (ii) They shall come into force from the date of their publication in the Official Gazette. - 2.
+In 'The Opening of a New or Higher Course of Study or Training (including Postgraduate Course of Study or Training) and Increase of Admission Capacity in any Course of Study or Training (including a Post Graduate Course of Study Or Training), Regulations, 2000', the following additions/modifications deletions/substitutions shall be indicated therein:- - In the Schedule and Note in 'The Opening of 3. a New or Higher Course of Study or Training (including Post Graduate Course of Study or Training) and increase of Admission Capacity in any course of Study or Training (including a Post Course of Study or 2000', after Regulations, Appendix-II, schedule included vide notification dated 11th January, 2010, be substituted by the following schedule:-

+TIME SCHEDULE FOR RECEIPT OF THE APPLICATIONS OF POST GRADUATE (BROAD SPECIALITY) COURSES/INCREASE OF ADMISSION CAPACITY AND PROCESSING OF THE APPLICATIONS BY THE CENTRAL GOVERNMENT AND MEDICAL COUNCIL OF INDIA.

 S. No. Stage of processing Last Date 1.
 Receipt of applications by the Central Government Between 15 th March to 7 th April (both days inclusive of any year) 2.
-Forwarding application by the Central Government to Medical Council of India By 15 th April 3.
-Technical scrutiny, assessment and Recommendations of Letter of Permission by the Medical Council of India By 30 th September 4.
-Receipt of reply/compliance from the applicant by the Central Government and for personal hearing thereto, if any and forwarding of compliance by the Central Government to the Medical Council of India. recommendation from MCI but not beyond 15 th November 5.
-Final recommendations for the Letter of Permission by the Medical Council of India By 31 st January 6.
-Issue of Letter of Permission by By 28 th February the Central Government TIME SCHEDULE FOR RECEIPT OF APPLICATIONS FOR OPENING OF POSTGRADUATE (SUPER SPECIALITY) COURSES/INCREASE OF ADMISSION CAPACITY AND PROCESSING OF THE APPLICATIONS BY THE CENTRAL GOVERNMENT AND MEDICAL COUNCIL OF INDIA S. No. Stage of processing Last Date 1.
+Forwarding application by the Central Government to Medical Council of India 3.
+Technical scrutiny, assessment and Recommendations of Letter of Permission by the Medical Council of India 4. recommendation from MCI but not beyond 15 th November 5.
+Final recommendations for the Letter of Permission by the Medical Council of India 2 6.
+Issue of Letter of Permission by By 28 th February the Central Government

+TIME SCHEDULE FOR RECEIPT OF APPLICATIONS FOR OPENING OF POSTGRADUATE (SUPER SPECIALITY) COURSES/INCREASE OF ADMISSION CAPACITY AND PROCESSING OF THE APPLICATIONS BY THE CENTRAL GOVERNMENT AND MEDICAL COUNCIL OF INDIA

+S. No. Stage of processing Last Date 1.
 Receipt of applications by the Central Government Between 1ST August to 21 st August (both days inclusive) of any year 2.
 Forwarding application by the Central Government to Medical Council of India By 31 st August 3.
 Technical Scrutiny, assessment and recommendations for Letter of Permission by the Medical Council of India By 31 st December 4.
 Receipt of reply/compliance from the applicant by the central Government to the Medical Council of India By 15 th February 5.
-Final recommendations for the Letter of Permission by the Medical Council of India By 30 th April 6.
-Issue of Letter of Permission by the Central Government By 31 st May XXX XXX XXX In exercise of powers conferred by Section 33 of the Indian Medical Council Act, 1956 (102 of 1956), the Medical Council of India with the previous sanction of the Central Government hereby makes the following regulations to further amend the 'Postgraduate Medical Education Regulations, 2000', namely:- 1.(i) These regulations may be called the 'Postgraduate Medical Education (Amendment) Regulations, 2015'.
+Final recommendations for the Letter of Permission by the Medical Council of India 6.
+Issue of Letter of Permission by the Central Government By 31 st May be as indicated therein.

+In exercise of powers conferred by Section 33 of the Indian Medical Council Act, 1956 (102 of 1956), the Medical Council of India with the previous sanction of the Central Government hereby makes the following regulations to further amend the 'Postgraduate Medical Education Regulations, 2000', namely:-